 - Analog photography, vinyl, tapes and Super8 movies (among others): the return of nostalgic media

 Please send your 500 word abstract and a short bio of 100 words to email@example.com.
-Deadline for submissions is 3 May 2021 and the conference will take place on 10 September 2021.
+Deadline for submissions is 31 May 2021 and the conference will take place as an online event only on 10 September 2021.